mapa17/manuelpasieka.com/content/de/projects/ML_dev_deployment_on_AWS.md

 ```

 The configuration has the following main parts:
-* **User variables** that one can use to adjust the script for its use with a new project
+* **User variables** Those settings are the one you would want to change based on your system and use to apply the script in another project
 * **AWS Instance** configuration that applies the user variables to define the instance
 * a **dummy terraform resource provider** that will take care to block the terraform deployment while **cloud init** is used to prepare the instance
 * a simple **aws security group** that restricts access to the machine for security reasons